KDE/digikam-doc/README.md

 ReStructuredText is a lightweight markup language designed to be both processable by documentation-processing software such as Docutils, and easily readable by human programmers who are reading and writing Python source code.

-Take a care that ReStructuredText file (.rst) is an indent featured markup language. respect well the spaces on front of blocks to prevent compilation warnings.
+Take a care that ReStructuredText file (.rst) is an indent featured markup language.
+Respect well the spaces on front of blocks to prevent compilation warnings.
 Indent must be done with **4 spaces**, never use tabs at all.
 Always save ResStructuredText file using **UNIX end-of-line**, check well your editor settings before.
+Never use space or minus in file name, uses underscore instead.
+Never uses capitalized forms in filenames, always uses lowercase characters.

 A good place to learn **ReStructuredText** format used in this documentation, it's recommended to read: